BenLangmead/crossbow/MANUAL.markdown

 [FASTQ] files can be gzip or bzip2-compressed (i.e. with `.gz` or `.bz2` file extensions).
-If [`.sra`] files are specified in the manifest and Myrna is being run in single-computer or [Hadoop] modes, then the `fastq-dump` tool must be installed and Myrna must be able to locate it.
+If [`.sra`] files are specified in the manifest and Crossbow is being run in single-computer or [Hadoop] modes, then the `fastq-dump` tool must be installed and Myrna must be able to locate it.
 See the [`--sra-toolkit`] option and the [SRA Toolkit section of the manual].